ethereum/portal-blog/pages/posts/roadmap-2024.md

 ### 2) Fluffy

-- The Fluffy team comprises N developers.
+- The Fluffy team comprises 2 developers.
-- Fluffy developers also work on tooling such as Glados and maintaining the testing infrastructure.
+- Fluffy developers also assist on tooling such as Glados and Portal-Hive.
-- The Fluffy team is especially focused on....
+- The Fluffy team is especially focused on delivering a stable Portal history network and further work on the specifications and implementation of the Portal beacon network which allows for validation of post-merge data.
+- The Fluffy team is also focused on developing a PoC that integrates the Portal network with an EL client (Nimbus).
 - Specific challenges they might encounter in delivering the 2024 roadmap include...
+  - Stabilizing the History/Beacon networks, while supporting R&D on the Portal state network.
+  - Balancing time and efforts to further develop the Fluffy version of a Portal-bridge and actively run it on the network.
+  - Client/network robustness, resilience and performance as the networks scale up in terms of amounts of nodes and data + the capability to properly monitor this.

 ### 3) Ultralight